Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 By understanding and addressing sibling stress, providing support, fostering open communication, and promoting self-care, we can create an environment that supports the well-being of all family members.

 Together, we can ensure that children not only cope but also thrive in their relationships with their autistic siblings, fostering a stronger and more inclusive family bond.
-Let’s delve into the main challenges faced by allistic (non-autistic) siblings and explore some tips on how to help them cope with their autistic brothers and sisters.
+Let’s delve into the main challenges faced by allistic siblings and explore some tips on how to help them cope with their autistic brothers and sisters.

-For example, a younger sibling has always lived with autism in the family but may struggle to establish their own identity within the family dynamic while an older sibling may resent the loss of attention to the autistic sibling who came later.
+For example, a younger sibling has always lived with autism in the family but may struggle to establish their own identity within the family dynamic, while an older sibling may resent the loss of attention to the autistic sibling who came later.
 Combined with the personalities and temperaments of each child, and even the nature of the autistic sibling, dynamics can vary considerably.
 However, it is important to be aware of the issues that can arise from the specific dynamic between allistic children and their autistic siblings.

 Here are some common issues that have been highlighted on how autism affects siblings.

-Family dynamics
+Family Dynamics

 How a family responds to having an autistic child has a significant impact on allistic siblings.
 In some cases, when parents or guardians of an autistic child blame each other for the challenges it brings, it can lead to a separation or divorce.

 One guardian may end up with custody of both children and feel overwhelmed, angry, and frustrated.
 When the demands of autism become too much, this guardian might walk away or react with anger.
 As a result, the allistic child grows up in a chaotic environment, learning that challenges can strain family dynamics.
+This is one of the many reasons that it is so important to learn how to manage your stress as the parent of an autistic child.

 At a more practical level, the daily routines and dynamics of the family can be significantly impacted by the needs and demands of an autistic child.
 Siblings may have to adapt to changes in schedules, limited family outings, or altered family dynamics, which can create stress and a sense of imbalance.